 Top 15 Ancient Roman Triumphal Arches

 The Ancient Romans accomplished so much throughout the life of their incredible empire, and of course, the Romans were always eager to build monuments commemorating their accomplishments.
 They built triumphal arches throughout every Roman Province as a way to embellish the achievements of the Roman Emperors and acknowledge new territorial gains.
 Rome itself contains a massive concentration of these Roman Triumphal Arches, such as the Arch of Titus and the Arch of Constantine, but the rest of the empire also had its fair share of monuments.
-Today dozens of examples of Roman Triumphal Arches can be found through Europe and the Mediterranean, and this article will showcase some of the most impressive examples that survive from the time of the Ancient Roman Empire.
+Today dozens of examples of Roman Triumphal Arches can be found throughout Europe and the Mediterranean, and this article will showcase some of the most impressive examples that survive from the time of the Ancient Roman Empire.

 Who were the Romans and why did they build Triumphal Arches?